Algorithmic solvability of the lifting-extension problem: Introduction

 \subsection{Examples of lifting-extension problems}

 In order to understand the meaning of the (generalized) lifting-extension problem, it is instructive to consider some special cases.

 \begin{enumerate}[labelindent=.5em,leftmargin=*,label=(\roman*)] \item (Classification of extensions.)
-First, let us consider $G=\{e\}$ trivial (thus, the equivariance conditions are vacuous) and $B$ a point (which makes the lower triangle in the lifting-extension problem superfluous).
+First, consider $G=\{e\}$ trivial (thus, the equivariance conditions are vacuous) and $B$ a point (which makes the lower triangle in the lifting-extension problem superfluous).
 Then we have an \emph{extension problem}, asking for the existence of a map $\ell\col X\to Y$ extending a given $f\col A\to Y$.
-Moreover, $[X,Y]$ is the set of appropriate homotopy classes of such extensions. \footnote{ This problem (under our usual condition on the dimension of $X$) was considered in \cite{polypost}, but with a different equivalence relation on the set of all extensions: \cite{polypost} dealt with the (slightly unnatural) \emph{coarse classification}, where two extensions $\ell_0$ and $\ell_1$ are considered equivalent if they are homotopic as maps $X\to Y$, whereas here we deal with the \emph{fine classification}, where the equivalence of $\ell_0$ and $\ell_1$ means that they are homotopic relative to~$A$. } We remind that this problem is undecidable when $\dim X$ is not bounded, according to~\cite{ext-hard}.
+We recall that this problem is undecidable when $\dim X$ is not bounded, according to~\cite{ext-hard}.
+Moreover, $[X,Y]^A$ is the set of appropriate homotopy classes of such extensions. \footnote{ The problem of computing homotopy classes of solutions (under our usual condition on the dimension of $X$) was considered in \cite{polypost}, but with a different equivalence relation on the set of all extensions: \cite{polypost} dealt with the (slightly unnatural) \emph{coarse classification}, where two extensions $\ell_0$ and $\ell_1$ are considered equivalent if they are homotopic as maps $X\to Y$, whereas here we deal with the \emph{fine classification}, where the equivalence of $\ell_0$ and $\ell_1$ means that they are homotopic relative to~$A$. }

 \item (Equivariant maps.)
-Here $G$ is nontrivial, $A=\emptyset$, and $B=EG$, a contractible free $G$-space (it is unique up to equivariant homotopy equivalence).
+Consider $G$ finite, $A=\emptyset$, and $B=EG$, a contractible free $G$-space (it is unique up to equivariant homotopy equivalence).
 For every free $G$-space $Z$, there is an equivariant map $c_Z\col Z\to EG$, unique up to equivariant homotopy.
-If we set $g=c_X$ and $\varphi=c_Y$ in the generalized lifting-extension problem, then it can be proved that $[X,Y]_{EG}^\emptyset$ is in a bijective correspondence with all equivariant maps $X\to Y$ up to equivariant homotopy.
+If we set $g=c_X$ and $\psi=c_Y$ in the generalized lifting-extension problem, it can be proved that $[X,Y]_{EG}^\emptyset$ is in a bijective correspondence with equivariant maps $X\to Y$ up to equivariant homotopy.
 This is how we obtain Theorem~\ref{theorem:equivariant}.\footnote{Note that we cannot simply take $B$ to be a point in the lifting-extension problem with a nontrivial $G$, since there is no free action of $G$ on a point.
 Actually, $EG$ serves as an equivariant analogue of a point among free $G$-spaces.}